FreeKernelJS/generator-freekerneljs/README.md

 ### <a name="generating"></a> Create a New App
 ------------

-###### Step 1: Create a new folder where you would like for your app files to be output by the generator, and switch to it:
+###### Step 1: Create a new folder

+Create a new project folder where you would like for your app files to be output by the generator, and switch to it.
+This folder will contain both the development and the distrebution versions of the application.
+You can create the project folder directly under your local server root, or copy the files there after generation.
 ```
     $ mkdir <project_folder>
     $ cd <project_folder>